haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 ```

-Note: No replacements are necessary in this file.
+Note: Contrary to the config.php, no replacements or modifications are necessary in this file.

 The directory layout in `/var/www/sso-outlook/` should now look as follows: